sharesight/enforce-package-dependency-version/README.md

 ## Release

-1. Bump a new version.
+1. Bump a new `package.json` version (just for the sake of it).
-2. `yarn publish`
+2. Do not `yarn publish`…
+3. Build a New Release: [here](https://github.com/kylorhall/enforce-package-dependency-version/releases/new)